codingoverdrive/vehicle-canbus-simulator/README.md

 ## Configuring the CANBUS

-You will need to configure the CANBUS before starting the Can Simulator App.
+You will need to configure the CANBUS before starting the CAN Simulator App.

 ```
 # configure CAN0 with bitrate set to 500kbps